logicalclocks/machine-learning-api/docs/templates/model-serving/predictor.md

 ### Model servers

-Hopsworks Model Serving currently supports deploying models with a Flask server for python-based models or Tensorflow Serving for tensorflow / keras models.
+Hopsworks Model Serving currently supports deploying models with a Flask server for python-based models or TensorFlow Serving for TensorFlow / Keras models.
 Support for TorchServe for running PyTorch models is coming soon.
 Today, you can deploy PyTorch models as python-based models.

 ??? info "Show supported model servers"